“Without Death, there would be no Butterflies – Let Your Grief Transform You”

-I’m on a mission to bring grief out of the closet so you and others can understand it is nothing to fear, and once understood, to accept it for it is a natural part of life and being human.
-Grief comes in many shapes and sizes, and is woven into the fabric of society’s existence.
-Still we avoid it, and do what we can to control our lives in order not to feel its pain too deeply.
+I’m on a mission to bring grief out of the closet so you and others can understand grief.
+There’s nothing to fear, and once understood you accept it for it is a natural part of life and being human.
+Grief comes in many shapes and sizes and is woven into the fabric of society’s existence.
+Still, we avoid it, and do what we can to control our lives in order not to feel its pain too deeply.
 Typically, we associate Our Grief in response to a death.
 However, grief can also occur when we have lost something of importance.
-Because we are programmed for survival, pain and suffering were meant to be avoided at all cost.
+Because we are programmed for survival, pain and suffering were meant to be avoided at all costs.
 As a result, we have become a society that is adverse to a very natural part of life and that is death.

 Small Practice Steps

 This is why life has given us smaller losses to practice on for they will teach us how to deal with the largest loss of all – a death.
 Very often it is not the death itself that affects the immensity of grief we feel, it can often be we are feeling and being asked to heal all those other “little losses” we ignored and buried as we went through life.

 How many of you recite affirmations as I do negating anything bad or negative you may be feeling or thinking?
 Sometimes we need to feel our emotions and not affirm them away.
 If there were no deaths, there would be no butterflies.
 In a similar way, if there were no sadness or grief how would we know and appreciate happiness and joy?